trueautomation/ta-docs/docs/initializing-manually.md

 WebDriver driver = new TrueAutomationDriver();
 ```

-4. Add the following linet into java file and use TA locators:
+4. Add the following lines into java file and use TA locators:
 ```java
 import static io.trueautomation.client.TrueAutomationHelper.ta;
 ```